What is the standard size?

 How is capacity determined?
 How does type of insert affect this?

 Capacity is the measurement of the prints, sheet protectors, and flysheets going inside the binding.
 Our sheet protectors all have a thickness, and your prints/tear-sheets have a thickness.
 This combined measurement is critical to make sure everything looks spaced correctly in the book.
 If you overestimate the capacity, it may look like a skeleton book, and if the capacity is too small, some prints will simply not fit.
 Please discuss your type and quantity of inserts with our sales team to determine the perfect capacity.
 Note: we will build the book to the largest capacity you will ever need it – since it cannot be increased nor decreased in the future.

 There is no minimum order.
 We have made as few as 5 menus for small bars and we have made single menus for personal wine collections or home use.
 However, we do not have a maximum size order – we have worked with huge multi-million dollar landmark restaurants across the country.

 What size paper do the Brewer Cantelmo menu covers hold?

 While most of our customers request menus to hold standard letter, legal, or tabloid sized paper (17” x 11”), we can make menus to hold any size paper.
 Every order is built by hand to your custom requirements so that regardless of your paper size, we can make a menu cover to properly showcase your food and beverages.

 What is the typical turnaround time?

-Depending on quantity, we fill most order is 10-15 business days.
+Depending on quantity, we typically fill most orders within 3 weeks.
 However, it is important that we know your schedule at the beginning of the process so we can bypass certain steps to meet your deadlines.
 If the option of partial delivery is available, we can prepare menus in batches to cater to your timing requirements.